 External reviewers are selected from PubMed and WOS, depending on the field of expertise relevant to the articles’ scope.
 Members of the editorial board and Bentham’s reviewer panel are also invited to share their opinion.

 Manuscripts are forwarded to editors for evaluation initially and subsequently to independent external reviewers to check if the research work presented in the manuscript:

-falls within the scope of the journal and
+Falls within the scope of the journal and

-After review of the manuscript by at least two independent experts, in addition to the views of the Editor, the decision is relayed to the authors, which may be categorized as:
+After receiving the review of the manuscript by at least three independent experts, in addition to the views of the editor, the decision is relayed to the authors via our Manuscript Processing System (MPS), which may be categorized as:

 Requires minor changes

 Rejected but may be resubmitted